Many Worlds is an ongoing project of collectively developed story worlds and inter-

 Further information will be included in the Many Worlds Agreement and Many Worlds Bible, which will be given to all contributors upon their acceptance into the project.

-Previously Published Many Worlds Stories
+Previously Published Many Worlds Stories can be found here.

 Additional Note on Stories